randujar11/AutomationChallenge/README.md

    ```sh
    npm install
    ```
-3. Run the tests using the cypress Test Runner, Type on the terminal:
+3. Run the tests using the Cypress Test Runner, Type on the terminal:
  ```sh
   npx cypress open
    ```
 ## Considerations
-* The dessign pattern is the best cypress practices and combianation of POM.
+* The design pattern is the best cypress practices and combination of POM.
 * Data is created on `fixtures`.
 * Features that are constantly reused are created as custom commands (Login) on `support/commands.js`.
-* I was use two forms to login.
+* I was using two forms to login.

 ## Acknowledgements
 * [Cypress.io](https://www.cypress.io/).